Spicy Peanut Butter Noodles

 Hungry but don’t have time to cook?!
-This spicy peanut butter noodle recipe is just for you.
-It’s vegan, gluten free, easy to whip up, and packed with delicious peanut flavor.
+These spicy peanut butter noodles are just for you.
+They’re vegan, gluten free, easy to whip up, ready in just about 20 minutes and packed with delicious peanut flavor.

-It’s spicy, it’s savory, it has a mild hint of sweet, and the rice noodles soak it all up so perfectly you’ll think you’ve died and gone to heaven.
+It’s spicy (not quite as spicy as my chili garlic noodles, but spicy), it’s savory, it has a mild hint of sweet, and the rice noodles soak it all up so perfectly you’ll think you’ve died and gone to heaven.

 Saute the garlic over low heat for 2-3 minutes or until golden brown and very fragrant.